trufflesuite/trufflesuite.com/src/docs/teams/deployments/creating-a-deployment.md

 ### Table view

 For the table view, you'll select a build to deploy from within the deployment wizard.
 To start a deployment, click **<span class="inline-button"><i class="fas fa-rocket"></i> NEW DEPLOYMENT</span>**, this will open the deployment wizard modal.
-Under **Build to Deploy**, select which build you would like to deploy from the dropdown.
+From the **Build to Deploy** dropdown, select which build to deploy.

 <figure>
   <img class="figure-shadow mb-2" src="/img/docs/teams/table-view-deployment-wizard.png" alt="Table view deployment wizard">